 Butterfly Roof

-Picture a butterfly’s wings and that’s exactly what this roof shape looks like.
-It can also be called a V roof and as far as design goes, it’s pretty simple.
-Two roof surfaces slope down so that there is a literal valley in the middle.
-They’re very popular in mid-century architecture, as well as the terraced house architectures of the Georgian and Victorian periods.
-In fact, they were so popular, that some experts call them “London” roofs.
+Picture a butterfly’s wings, and that’s exactly what this roof shape looks like.
+It can also be called a V roof, and as far as design goes, it’s pretty simple.
+The two roof surfaces slope down so that there is a literal valley in the middle.
+Butterfly roofs are quite common in mid-century buildings.
+You can also spot them on terraced houses built during the Georgian and Victorian eras.
+Lots of excellent architects in Sydney are using butterfly roofs again in modern houses.
+This is because they look striking and are great for collecting rainwater naturally.
+They were so well-liked in the past that some experts even refer to them as ‘London’ roofs.

 Gable Roof